avelasco920/stock-overflow/README.md

 + Search for companies by ticker symbol or company name
 + Obtain real-time trade price pulled from external API
-+ Visualize historical trading price up to five years
++ Visualize historical stock prices for up to five years
 + Buy and sell company shares based on current market-price
 + Watch companies to add to user's Watchlist
 + See financial portfolio on account page